KatherineMuedas/axios_rails/README.md

     $ gem install axios_rails

-Add it to your JavaScript manifest file, in this order:
+Add it to your JavaScript manifest file:

     //= require axios

 ## Development